habitat-sh/habitat/web/README.md

 * `repl`: Start a TypeScript REPL
 * `start`: Watch for changes and start a development server running on port 3000

+### Code Style Conventions

+These are guidelines for how to structure and format code in the application.

+* TypeScript is linted with [TSLint](http://palantir.github.io/tslint/).
+The rules followed in this repository are in the [tslint.json](tslint.json) file.
+  Check your code with `npm run lint-js`.
+* SCSS is linted with [Sass Lint](https://github.com/sasstools/sass-lint).
+The rules followed in this repository are in the [.sass-lint.yml](.sass-lint.yml) file.
+Check your code with `npm run lint-css`.
+* TypeScript files should be named the same name as their default export (or the main thing they are concerned with, if there is no default export), so if a file has `export default class AppComponent {}`, it should be named AppComponent.ts.
+If a module exports many things, it should given an appropriate name and use camelCase.
+* Directories should be made for components and their associated files when there is more than one file that pertains to a component.
+* Directories that end in -page/ and components that are SomethingPageComponent are "page components", meaning they represent something that functions as a page in the app.
+All of these should be used in the `RouteConfig` of the AppComponent.
+* Directory names and SCSS file names should use snake-case.
+* SCSS files should start with an underscore and use snake-case:
+  \_my-thing.scss. (in Sass, files that start with underscore are partials and can be loaded into other files. [app/app.scss](app/app.scss) imports these files.)

 ## "Production"

 To build the JavaScript and CSS files, run `npm run build`.